the-whale-dev/cellframe-android-wallet/README.md

 5) Add repository for token details such as token icon ???

 ## Other Information
-This project uses a modified version of the demlabs [cellframe-tool-sign](https://gitlab.demlabs.net/cellframe/cellframe-tool-sign) project which has had JNI wrappers added so that it is functional with Android devices.
+This project uses a modified version of the demlabs [cellframe-tool-sign](https://gitlab.demlabs.net/cellframe/cellframe-tool-sign) project which has JNI wrappers added so that it is functional with Android devices.
 You can see the modified code [here](https://github.com/the-whale-dev/cellframe-android-wallet-misc)

 ## Current Issues
 1) cellframe-tool-sign currently creates a different wallet to one created via the [Cellframe Dashboard](https://cellframe.net/download/) using the same seed phrase.
 You can still sign transactions and the .dwallet files are even compatible with eachother but the generation of the .dwallet file is different